Icelandair Group hf.: Major shareholder announcement

-Attached is a major shareholder announcement from Íslandsbanki hf. confirming that its number of voting rights in Icelandair Group is 1,804,432,309 which corresponds to 6.35% of voting rights in Icelandair Group (triggering threshold: exceeds 5%) due to acquisition of shares.
+Attached is a major shareholder announcement from PAR Investment Partners LP confirming that its number of voting rights in Icelandair Group is 543,881,750 which corresponds to 1.91% of voting rights in Icelandair Group (triggering threshold: below 10% and below 5%) due to increase of share capital as previously announced.

 Contact information